 Engoo Blog Language Tips

 Brrr!
-English Expressions for Describing Winter Weather
+English Vocabulary for Winter Weather 🥶

 Brrr!
-English Expressions for Describing Winter Weather
+English Vocabulary for Winter Weather 🥶

-If you want to be good at small talk, learning to discuss the weather is essential!
+If you want to be good at small talk, learning to discuss the weather is essential.

 A woman sitting outside and looking at mountainous winter scenery